Job Hazard Analysis Technique

 The Job Hazard Analysis process helps in determining the hazards involved in every job task early, which will help prevent injury to the workers who will be involved in the task.

 JHA is a comprehensive process.
 It requires that the specific job task is broken down into steps.
-The hazards involved with each step is identified, assessed and control measure determined before the next step of the job it picked.
+The hazards involved with each step are identified, and assessed, and control measures determined before the next step of the job is picked.

-For JSA to be effective, it is carried out as a group; not a one-man affair.
+For JSA to be effective, it must be carried out as a group; not a one-man affair.
 The group may involve the job supervisor if necessary, the formen, the Health and Safety representative, to the least worker.

-These experience, educational expertise with documents backup will also be needful in proffering adequate control measures.
+This experience and educational expertise with document backup will also be needed in proffering adequate control measures.

 I will be showing you a JSA template and a practical JSA video that will help you understand the JHA process better.